-We are a biopharmaceutical company focused primarily on oral health products and novel antibiotics.
-Within oral health, we are developing our pharmaceutical product candidate, SMaRT Replacement Therapy, and we are also commercializing our oral probiotic blend, ProBiora3.
-Within antibiotics, we are developing our pharmaceutical product candidate, MU1140-S, and we intend to use our patented, novel organic chemistry platform to create additional antibiotics for therapeutic use.
+We are a probiotic nutraceutical company focused on the development of oral health products for humans and pets.
+Within oral health, we are developing our biopharmaceutical product candidate, SMaRT Replacement Therapy, and we are commercializing our oral probiotic blend, ProBiora3.
+We are also seeking to develop novel antibiotics, through our pharmaceutical product candidate, MU1140-S, and we intend to use our patented, novel organic chemistry platform to create additional antibiotics for therapeutic use.